dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 #### Example

-To check the status of the peerings on {{site.prodname}} node "node1", run the following command from the "node1" command line:
+To check the status of the peerings on {{site.tseeprodname}} node "node1", run the following command from the "node1" command line:

 ```